 You can also visit Bastia, a port founded by the Genoese in the 14th century, as well as the Napoleon Bonaparte Museum in Ajaccio.

-Additionally, Corsica provides excellent conditions for hiking, as it has peaked over 2,000 meters above sea level plus the island’s sandy beaches will mesmerize you.
+Additionally, Corsica provides excellent conditions for hiking, as it has peaks over 2,000 meters above sea level, plus the island’s sandy beaches will mesmerize you.

 Languedoc-Roussillon is Known for Sweet Wines

 This wine region of France is in the south.
-Due to the Mediterranean, the climate is very warm and there is low vegetation.
+Due to the Mediterranean, the climate is very warm and there is little vegetation.

-Nearly 300 sunny days a year mean that a visit to the Languedoc-Roussillon wine region is stunning in all seasons.
-The vineyards cover approximately 300,000 hectares, so the Languedoc-Roussillon region produces a third of French wine production.
+With nearly 300 sunny days a year, a visit to the Languedoc-Roussillon wine region is stunning in all seasons.
+The vineyards cover approximately 300,000 hectares and the Languedoc-Roussillon region produces a third of French wine production.

-Due to the proximity of Spain, in this region, you can feel the influence of Spanish gastronomy and architecture.
-And also Spanish techniques in wine production.
+Due to its proximity to Spain, this region is characterized by the influence of Spanish gastronomy and architecture, as well as Spanish techniques in wine production.

-Bordeaux Features Most Awarded Wines in the World
+Bordeaux Features the Most Awarded Wines in the World

 Bordeaux is one of the most famous wine regions in the world.
 It is located in the southwestern part of France, near the Atlantic Ocean.